135 subscribers

 YOU MUST PROTECT YOUR SEED PHRASE for this reason.
 Moreover, there’s no need to worry about someone stealing your crypto by stealing your hardware wallet.

 Your Ledger is secured by an 8-digit PIN.
-After three incorrect PIN entries, your wallet will deactivate and wipe its contents (though the crypto holdings will still be there on the blockchain, of course).
+After three incorrect PIN entries, your wallet will perform a factory reset, and you will need to enter the seed phrase to restore it.

 Ledger and Aptos